 If you give people a lot of money or property, you might have to pay a federal gift tax.
 But most gifts are not subject to the gift tax.
-For instance, you can give up to the annual exclusion amount ($13,000 in 2012) to any number of people every year, without facing any gift taxes.
-Recipients never owe income tax on the gifts.
+For instance, you can give up to the annual exclusion amount ($14,000 in 2013) to any number of people every year, without facing any gift taxes.
+Recipients generally never owe income tax on the gifts.

 The federal gift tax exists for one reason: to prevent citizens from avoiding the federal estate tax by giving away their money before they die.

 Your estate is the total value of all of your assets, less any debts, at the time you die.
-The new rules for 2012 will tax estates over $5.12 million at rates as high as 35%.
-That $5.12 million is an exclusion meaning the first $5.12 million of your estate does not get taxed.
-These estate tax provisions were enacted in December 2010, are temporary, and are scheduled to expire after 2012.
+The new rules for 2013 will tax estates over $5.25 million at rates as high as 40%.
+That $5.25 million is an exclusion meaning the first $5.25 million of your estate does not get taxed.

 As you consider making gifts, keep in mind that very different rules determine the tax basis of property someone receives by gift versus receives by inheritance.
 For example, if your son inherits your property, his tax basis would be the fair market value of the property on the date you die.
 That means all appreciation during your lifetime becomes tax-free.

 However, if he receives the property as a gift from you, his tax basis is whatever your tax basis was.
 That means he'll owe tax on appreciation during your life, just like you would have if you sold the asset yourself.
 The rule that "steps up" basis to date of death value for inherited assets saves heirs billions of dollars every year.